 The Animus Process: A 6-month Course in Stages, Shadow, and Clinical Integration

-Session 3: The Animus in Fairy Tales
+Session 4: The Shadow Animus

 11:00am PST - 1:00pm PST